redacted24/redacted24/README.md

 > Hey, I'm Qiuyu, a software eng. student at McGill University.
 I like making stuff.
 >
 > - 🔭 I’m currently working on a turn-based roguelike game.
 This is a long-term project.
-> - 🌱 I’m currently learning C/C++ and some light graphics programming.
+> - 🌱 I’m currently learning C/C++ and some graphics programming.
 >
 > Come checkout my website: [qyhuang.xyz](https://qyhuang.xyz)